• Skip to primary navigation

 DO NOT STIR THE SYRUP MIXTURE ONCE IT'S ON THE HEAT.

-• Bring to a rolling boil.
-Once a full rolling boil (more than 75% of the surface of the pot is bubbling) is reached, reduce heat to medium and set a timer for 1 minute.
+• Once a full rolling boil is reached (more than 75% of the surface of the pot is vigorously bubbling), reduce heat to medium and set a timer for 1 minute.
+Do not stir!

-• Remove from heat and let cool.
+• Remove from heat and let cool in the pot.
 Stir in a squeeze of lemon juice (optional) to taste.
+The syrup will thicken as it cools.
 Transfer to airtight container or sanitized glass bottle.
 Store in the fridge for up to 2 weeks.

 RECIPE NOTES